 The Raingutter Regatta kit comes with everything you need to make your boat.
-The Raingutter Regatta boat is raced in either a homemade track by capping the ends of two 10-foot-long rain gutters, or your pack may buy an inflatable track.
-Two Cub Scouts will race their boats by blowing into the sails.
+The Raingutter Regatta boat is raced in either a homemade track made by capping the ends of two 10-foot-long rain gutters or an inflatable track your pack may buy.
+Two Cub Scouts race their boats by blowing into the sails.